taikoxyz/trailblazer-adapters/adapters/README.md

 ### 1. Add your project under `adapters/projects`

+After the details of the indexer has been confirmed with the team, add your project's indexer in the `adapters/projects` folder.

 ### 2. Write an indexer in the new folder

-An example adapter for tracking OrderFulfilled Event on the OKX marketplace can be seen [here](./projects/okx/order_fulfilled.go)
+An example adapter for tracking OrderFulfilled Event on the OKX marketplace can be seen [here](./projects/okx/order_fulfilled.go) along with its accompanying test file.

 ### 3. Test out the adapter by adding it to the cli